ziyezhu92/seainfo6150/docs/week-6-images-and-effects-for-the-web.md

    1. Way of collapsing some number of style rules that act on a certain set of values into a single rule

-   2. A value which is not specified is set to its initial value.
-That sounds anecdotal, but it really means that it overrides previously set values
+   2. A value which is not specified is set to its initial value

       1. Eg background-color: red;